📚

 Image Courtesy of Wikimedia

-The Supreme Court ruled that segregation was constitutional under the doctrine of “separate but equal.”
-This ruling ushered in the Jim Crow Era, and allowed the government institutions to practice segregation.
+In the most important of these cases, Plessy v.
+Ferguson (1896), it ruled that segregation was constitutional under the doctrine of “separate but equal.”
+This ruling ushered in the Jim Crow Era.

 Voter Suppression

 Various political and legal devices were invented to prevent blacks from voting.
-The most common were literacy tests.
-They were extremely difficult tests meant to stop African Americans from voting.
-Since many could not obtain formal education, they could not pass the test and vote in elections.
-Poll taxes and political party primaries for whites only (white primaries) also prevailed.
+The most common were literacy tests, poll taxes and political party primaries for whites only (white primaries).
 Many southern states adopted grandfather clauses, which allowed a man to vote only if his grandfather had cast ballots in elections before Reconstruction.

 Still, many brilliant minds (such as Booker T. Washington, W.E.B.
 DuBois, and Ida B. Wells) continued to debate the nature of racial relations and advocate for civil rights.